-I jump back from the basement window, which I’d been watching the backyard.
+I jump back from the basement window.
+I’d been watching the backyard and the people walking the alley beyond our fence.
 “Clara, don’t sneak up on me.”
 I soften my tone and bite off the end of a red licorice stick.
 “Tell Momma I’m not hungry.”
-I waggle my finger at her, “And nothing else.”
+I waggle my finger at her.
+“And nothing else.”

-When she goes, I return to the window.
+I return to the window.
 All the yards are fenced, but ours is best.
 It’s like the walls of a castle.
 Two tall, thick, woody hedges, at least six feet tall, cover the alley entry.
-Between the hedges, on our iron trellis hangs a steel mesh gate.
-That’s how we go to the alley store, behind our house.
-People go to the store all day long, right by my yard and somebody’s been stoning Tippy.
+Between the hedges, on an iron trellis, we have a steel mesh gate.
+That’s how we go to the alley store.
+People walk to the store all day long, right behind my yard.
+Somebody’s been stoning Tippy.
 I’m going to get them.

 We’ve been in this house since I was five, seven years now.
 Lately Tippy’s been running down and jumping high and hard against the metal gate every time somebody walks by.
-I want the noisy barking and gate screeching under the force of Tippy’s body to stop.
+I want the noisy barking and gate screeching under the force of my dog’s weight to stop.

 Oh, that little sissy boy is walking slowly up the alley.
 He’s so polite in the store.
-I know he’s a fake and him only five.
+He must be a fake and him only five.
 How’d he learn how to fake so young?

-Tippy sees him and runs out his doghouse.
+Tippy sees him and races up the yard.
 He leaps high and hard against the back gate.
-The metal frame rattles and shakes, but it holds as always.
+The metal frame rattles and shakes, but it holds as it always does.

 The little boy pulls his arm back.
-To throw something?
+Is he going to throw something?
 I unlatch the cellar door and push it open.

 “Tippy,” I call and slap my leg.
 My good dog turns and runs to me.
 I put him in his doghouse, close the door, and slide the bar down so he can’t get out.

-“Little boy,” I say to the boy who’s looking around my yard through the gate, “do you have rocks in your hand.”
+“Little boy,” I yell to the boy who’s looking around my yard through the gate, “do you have rocks in your hand?”

 He shakes his head.
 “No, I don’t.”
 After a brief pause, he shows his hands.

-He looks like he’s going to run away, to the alley store, so I say “Don’t be scared.
+He eases away, like he’s going to run to the alley store, so I say “Don’t be scared.
 Tippy can’t get out.”

-“I have some candy in the basement.
-Would you like some?”
+I walk up.
+“I have tasty candy in the basement.
+Would you like a piece?”

 He turns again, toward the store.